-- 2.1 Block of Business-All policies of a common coverage type (for example, major medical, preferred provider organization, or capitated managed care), demographic grouping (for example, size, age, or area), contract type, or other segmentation used in estimating incurred claims, or used by a risk-bearing entity for evaluating its business. - 2.2 Capitation-The amount of money paid to a provider, usually per covered member, to provide specific health care services under a health benefit plan regardless of the number or types of services actually rendered.
-A capitated plan is one that includes such an arrangement. - 2.3 Carve-Outs-Designated services provided by specific providers, such as prescription drugs or dental, or condition-specific services such as cancer, mental health, or substance abuse treatment.
-Carve-outs are often provided by a separate entity specializing in that type of designated service. - 2.4 Contract Period-The time period for which a contract is effective. - 2.5 Development (or Lag) Method-An estimation technique under which historical claim data, such as the number and amount of claims for the subject block of business, are grouped into the time periods in which claims were incurred and the time periods in which they were processed.
-The processing date is typically the date the claim is received, adjudicated, or paid by the claim payer.
-The development method uses these groupings to create a claims processing or development pattern, which is used to help estimate the unprocessed portion of incurred claims. - 2.6 Exposure Unit-A unit by which the cost for a health benefit plan is measured.
-For example, an exposure unit may be a contract, an individual covered, \$100 of weekly salary, or \$100 of monthly benefit. - 2.7 Health Benefit Plan-A contract or other financial arrangement providing medical, prescription drug, dental, vision, disability income, long-term care, or other health-related benefits, whether on a reimbursement, indemnity, or service benefit basis, regardless of the form of the risk-bearing entity, including self-insured or governmental plan sponsors. - 2.8 Incurred Claims-For use in this ASOP, the value of all amounts paid or payable under a health benefit plan, determined to be a liability with an incurral date within the contract period or other appropriate period, as of the valuation date.
-It includes payments on all claims as of the valuation date plus a reasonable estimate of unpaid claims liabilities.
-This definition is different than the alternate definition for a risk bearing entity's income statements, for which incurred claims include payments on all claims plus the estimate of unpaid claims liabilities as of the current valuation date less the estimate of unpaid claims liabilities at the end of the prior valuation date.
+- 2.1 Block of Business-All policies of a common coverage type (for example, major medical, preferred provider organization, or capitated managed care), demographic grouping (for example, size, age, or area), contract type, or other segmentation used in estimating incurred claims or used by a risk-bearing entity for evaluating its business. - 2.2 Capitation-The amount of money paid to a provider, usually per covered member, to provide specific health care services under a health benefit plan regardless of the number or types of services actually rendered. - 2.3 Carve-Outs-Contractually designated services provided by specific providers, such as prescription drugs or dental, or condition-specific services such as cancer, mental health, or substance abuse treatment.
+Carve-outs are often provided by a separate entity specializing in that type of designated service. - 2.4 Contract Period-The time period for which a contract is effective. - 2.5 Development (or Lag) Method-An estimation technique under which historical claim data, such as the number and amount of claims for the subject block of business, are grouped into the time periods in which claims were incurred and the time periods in which they were paid.
+The development method uses these groupings to create a claims payment pattern, which is used to help estimate the incurred claims. - 2.6 Exposure Unit-A unit by which the cost for a health benefit plan is measured.
+For example, an exposure unit may be a contract, an individual covered, \$100 of weekly salary, or \$100 of monthly benefit. - 2.7 Health Benefit Plan-A contract, such as an insurance policy, or other financial arrangement providing medical, prescription drug, dental, vision, disability income, long-term care, or other health-related benefits, whether on a reimbursement, indemnity, or service benefit basis, regardless of the form of the risk-bearing entity. - 2.8 Incurral Date-The date a claim became a liability of the risk-bearing entity in accordance with the terms of the health benefit plan.
+For health benefit plans where the claim must exceed a minimum threshold, for example, where there is a deductible or elimination period, the incurral date may be the date claims begin to accumulate toward the threshold. - 2.9 Incurred Claims-For use in this ASOP, the value of all amounts paid or payable under a health benefit plan, determined to be a liability with an incurral date within the contract period or other appropriate period, as of the valuation date.
+It includes payments on all claims as of the valuation date plus a reasonable estimate of unpaid claims liabilities and, for certain coverages such as long-term care and long-term disability, projection of future payments on reported claims.
+This definition is different than an alternate definition of incurred claims used for a risk-bearing entity's income statements, for which incurred claims include payments on all claims between the prior valuation date and the current valuation date plus the estimate of unpaid claims liabilities as of the current valuation date less the estimate of unpaid claims liabilities as of the prior valuation date.